Responsible AI Platform

 On the other side are AI systems that are already regulated by existing EU sectoral safety legislation.
 Medical devices, radio equipment, and toy safety are prominent examples.
 That category gets even more time: until 2 August 2028.
 The reasoning is that products already subject to comprehensive sector-specific regimes should not carry a double compliance burden.
 The Omnibus also provides that AI Act obligations for those products may be less stringent than for systems without equivalent sectoral regulation.

-New application timeline after the plenary vote
+Parliament position after the plenary vote (historical)

 High-risk AI - Annex III (biometrics, critical infrastructure, education, employment, essential services, law enforcement, justice, border management): obligations apply from 2 December 2027.